Radiiplus/octane/README.md

 # Octane Library Documentation

 Octane is a lightweight, modular JavaScript utility library designed to simplify common tasks in web development.
-It provides tools for DOM manipulation, event handling, state management, storage (including IndexedDB and Cache Storage), animations, mutation observation, and more.
+It provides tools for DOM manipulation, event handling, state management, storage, animations, mutation observation, and more.

 ## Table of Contents